golemfactory/golem-js-preview-program/tasks/1-run-a-task/README.md

 ### Steps

+Please observe how long it takes to complete the technical part of the tasks.
+We will ask you for such information in the feedback form.

 1. Modify the `main.mjs` script to execute the fortune commands.

 2. Run the script and verify the output.